Open Sans

-Open Sans is an open source humanist sans-serif typeface designed by Steve Matteson, commissioned by Google and released in 2011.
-It is based on his previous Droid Sans design, designed for Android mobile devices, but slightly wider.
+Open Sans is an open source humanist sans-serif typeface that was designed by Steve Matteson under commission from Google.
+It was released in 2011 and is based on his earlier design called Droid Sans, which was specifically created for Android mobile devices but with slight modifications to its width.

-Featuring wide apertures on many letters and a large x-height (tall lower-case letters), the typeface is highly legible on screen and at small sizes.
-Because it belongs to the humanist genre of sans-serif typefaces, it has a true italic.
-As of July 2018 it is the second most served font on Google Fonts, with over four billion views per day on more than 20 million websites.
+The typeface is characterized by its wide apertures on many letters and a large x-height, making it highly legible on screens and at small sizes.
+Being part of the humanist genre of sans-serif typefaces, it also features a true italic style.
+As of July 2018, Open Sans is the second most widely used font on Google Fonts, serving over four billion views per day across more than 20 million websites.

-In March 2021, the family was updated to a variable font family, including Hebrew characters.
+In March 2021, the Open Sans font family was updated to include a variable font version, which now also supports Hebrew characters.

 Use

 Open Sans is popular in flat design-style web design.

 Open Sans is used in some of Google's web pages as well as its print and web advertisements.
 It is the official font of the UK's Labour, Co-operative, and Liberal Democrat parties.

 Used in WordPress 3.8 which was released on December 12, 2013.